Inzynierowie/Inzynierka/backend/README.md

 # Spring Security - create token

-To log in, use sample login data or register a new account.
+To login, use sample login data or register a new account.

-In POSTMAN on endpoint localhost:8010/login post data
+In order to login use endpoint /login and post data

     "email" : ,
     "password" :

-It'll give you back a token to use other secured endpoints.
+It'll give you back a token.
+Use token to pass secured endpoints.

-For this, copy and go to "Authorization", select the type of Bearer Token and paste the token.